One of the most common questions I receive reads something like this:

 Additionally, knowing precisely who your audience is will be imperative.
 Not only is knowing your readers a good writing goal, but it is essential to good marketing.
 It’s not enough to say, “I’m just writing for readers in general.”
 That book, no matter how wonderful it may be, will perform very poorly for two reasons: 1.)
 Because my youngest son is a reader, and my mother is a reader, and neither of them read the same books or have the same needs, and 2.) because Amazon/Audible won’t know what to do with a book that has not been crafted specifically for a targeted audience (this, too, is a topic for another day).

 Sure, if you’re just throwing your book up in the air and fine with it reaching a dozen random people, defining your audience is unimportant.
 But most writers write because they actually want people to read their work.
-If you don’t want people to read your work, skip writing—it’s far too laborious.
+If you don’t want people to read your work, skip writing—it’s far too much work.

 My Free Advice